pypy/pypy/pypy/doc/faq.rst

 your code in RPython, it might not give you any speed improvements even if you manage to.

+Yes, it is possible with enough effort to compile small self-contained pieces of RPython code doing a few performance-sensitive things.
+But this case is not interesting for us.
+If you needed to rewrite the code in RPython, you could as well have rewritten it in C or C++ or Java for example.
+These are much more supported, much more documented languages `:-)`

   *The above paragraphs are not the whole truth.
 It* is *true that there are cases where writing a program as RPython gives you substantially better speed than running it on top of PyPy.
 However, the attitude of